shreevatsa/sanskrit/README.md

             -- each half (if verse is 4 lines),
             -- each line.
         4. [Maybe] Look for substrings, find closest match, etc.?
-           Would have to restrict to only the most popular metres.
+           Would have to restrict to the popular metres on the web version.